syncfusion-content/blazor-docs/blazor/menu-bar/how-to/menu-with-rounded-corner.md

+---
+layout: post
+title: How to Menu With Rounded Corner in Blazor Menu Bar  Component | Syncfusion
+description: Checkout and learn about Menu With Rounded Corner in Blazor Menu Bar  component of Syncfusion, and more details.
+platform: Blazor
+control: Menu Bar
+documentation: ug
+---

 # Menu Bar with rounded corner

 The rounded corner can be achieved by using the [`CssClass`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Navigations.SfMenu~CssClass.html) property.
 Add a custom class to the menu bar component and customize it using the `border-radius` CSS property.
 For more information, refer to the `styles` specified in the below sample.